fitbenchmarking/fitbenchmarking/docs/source/users/output/index.rst

 Support Pages
 *************

-In each of the tables, a :ref:`support_pages` for an individual result can be accessed by clicking on the associated table cell.
+In each of the tables, a :ref:`fitting_report` for an individual result can be accessed by clicking on the associated table cell.
 Clicking the problem name at the start of a row will open a :ref:`problem_summary_page` for the problem as a whole.